field-validator/field-validator/README.md

 * Strict Model

-By default the validator is not strict model, it means these passed fields will not make error occurs even if part of them are not defined in patterns.
+By default the validator is relax model, it means these fields which are not defined in restriction object are not going to make validation errors.

-The strict property could be passed when init validator follwing
+The strict property could be configed when init validator like following
 ```
 fv.gen(patterns,{ strict: true });
 ```